Saginaw High School: Athletics

-Saginaw won the Michigan Division 2 football state championship in 1999.
+Saginaw High won the Michigan Division 2 football state championship in 1999.
 The program has endured rough times lately.
 The program has produced NFL players such as Terry McDaniel, LaMarr Woodley, Charles Rogers, Roy Manning, and Charleston Hughes.This team was coached by Don Durrett.

 Saginaw High has won multiple state championships in basketball.
 Their most recent state championship victory came in 2012 with a 54-42 win over the Rockford Rams capping a 26-2 season.
 In 2007, Saginaw Trojans defeated the Detroit Redford Huskies to claim the Class A state championship, the first of back to back state championship teams led by current NBA player, Draymond Green.
 The Trojans then repeated in 2008, beating the Detroit Pershing Doughboys, to capture another Class A state championship title.
 Saginaw has also won championships in 1942, 1962, and 1996.

-Saginaw has produced NBA players such as Draymond Green, Darvin Ham, and Anthony Roberson.
+Saginaw High has produced NBA players such as Draymond Green, Darvin Ham, and Anthony Roberson.

-Saginaw girls' basketball won the state championship in 1986.
+Saginaw High girls' basketball won the state championship in 1986.
 Alumni include former Michigan State University basketball player Annette Babers and former Howard University Kayette Jones.